fchagua/finHelp/README.md

 Added Swagger config to allow visualization of Authorized account

-Add many-to-many relationship to allow users to have multiple stocks and stocks to have multiple users.
+Add many-to-many relationship model to allow users to have multiple stocks and stocks to have multiple users.
 We can try to figure out this relationship by using a join table.

+Add one-to-one relationship model to allow a comment to only have one user and the user is a submodel of the comment